-LUBRAJEL C NATURAL: This is expected to be the second product in the LUBRAJEL NATURAL line.
-It is based on marine polysaccharides.
-The polysaccharides are noted for boosting the natural immune system and promoting healthier looking skin.
-LUBRAJEL C NATURAL provides moisturization and emolliency to creams and lotions.
-Ecocert certification has not yet been applied for; however, the Company believes that this product will be eligible for Ecocert certification.
+LUBRAJEL MARINE: This is the second product in the LUBRAJEL NATURAL line.
+It is based on marine polysaccharides, which are said to boost the body's natural immune system and promote healthier looking skin.
+This product is intended to provide moisturization and emolliency to creams and lotions.
+As with the LUBRAJEL NATURAL, this product has already received Ecocert certification.
+The Company expects to have this product available for sampling in the second quarter of 2014.